Humphrey's Executor v. United States: Subsequent developments

-The Supreme Court narrowed Humphrey's Executor in Seila Law v.
-CFPB.
-The Chief Justice wrote that the executive power "belongs to the President [and] generally includes the ability to supervise and remove the agents who wield executive power in his stead" and ruled that the agency's structure violated the separation of powers.
-Seila Law left unresolved questions about whether the Humphrey's Executor exception would be overturned.
+Most recent disputes about separation of powers have turned on specifics of agency design, with the conservative majority Supreme Court increasingly unwilling to uphold the independence of agencies that differed from the bipartisan, multimember structure upheld in Humphrey's Executor.
+In a 2020 decision Seila Law v.
+CFPB the Chief Justice wrote that Humphrey's Executor applied to multimember agencies "that do not wield substantial executive power" and would not be extended to "new situations".
+Seila Law left open questions about whether Humphrey's Executor would be overruled.

 Overturning Humphrey's Executor was seen as a key point in Project 2025 by the conservative group, the Heritage Foundation, and which was put into motion within the second presidency of Donald Trump in 2025.
 Several of Trump's early steps as president was to dismiss heads or commissioners of independent agencies, leading to lawsuits challenging these dismissals under Humphrey's Executor.
 On May 22, 2025, in a 6-3 unsigned order in response to an emergency appeal from Donald Trump, the Supreme Court stayed the reinstatement of two independent regulators, Gwynne Wilcox of the National Labor Relations Board and chair Cathy A. Harris of the Merit Systems Protection Board, pending further review in lower courts.
 The unsigned order stated that "because the Constitution vests the executive power in the President, he may remove without cause executive officers who exercise that power on his behalf, subject to narrow exceptions recognized by our precedents."
 However, the Court did not rule on the merits, with the order stating "The stay reflects our judgment that the Government is likely to show that both the NLRB and MSPB exercise considerable executive power.
 But we do not ultimately decide in this posture whether the NLRB or MSPB falls within such a recognized exception; that question is better left for resolution after full briefing and argument."

-The decision was sharply criticized by Justice Elena Kagan in a dissent joined by Justices Sonia Sotomayor and Ketanji Brown Jackson, saying that the ruling had effectively repealed Humphrey's Executor "by fiat", and that "nowhere is short-circuiting our deliberative process less appropriate than when the ruling requested would disrespect—by either overturning or narrowing—one of this Court's longstanding precedents".
+The Wilcox stay order was sharply criticized by Justice Elena Kagan in a dissent joined by Justices Sonia Sotomayor and Ketanji Brown Jackson, saying that the ruling had effectively repealed Humphrey's Executor "by fiat", and that "nowhere is short-circuiting our deliberative process less appropriate than when the ruling requested would disrespect—by either overturning or narrowing—one of this Court's longstanding precedents".
 Kagan also criticized the order's call-out to separate the Federal Reserve Board from other independent agencies, saying that this board's independence "rests on the same constitutional and analytic foundations as that of the NLRB, MSPB, FTC, FCC, and so on — which is to say it rests largely on Humphrey's."

-On September 8, 2025, the Supreme Court similarly stayed an injunction that had blocked President Trump's firing of Rebecca Slaughter, an FTC commissioner, while the case was litigated.
-The court accepted the case on September 22, 2025, to hear the case before judgment from lower courts in December 2025, over dissent from justices Sotomayor, Kagan, and Jackson.